 The blue represents the companies in both the Dev World fund and the Global fund and then orange represents companies just in the Global fund.
 These charts are a way of seeing the difference in the number of companies and then the weighting of those companies.

 The chart on the left shows the difference in the number of companies between the two funds.
 This means that every bubble on the chart is the same size and each company has equal weighting.
 In this view you can see that the Dev World fund is a relatively small portion of the Global fund.
 What is really interesting to note is that pretty much all of the Dev World fund is included in the Global fund.
-When you buy the Global fund you get everything in the Dev World fund plus a load more companies including companies in the Emerging Markets.
+When you buy the Global fund you get everything in the Dev World fund plus a load more companies from the Emerging Markets.

 Then look at the chart on the right.
 It shows exactly the same company data but this time adjusted for weighting so we can see how much of the Global fund is actually made up by the Dev World fund!
 The only change between the two charts is that in the chart on the right the size of the bubble represents how much of that stock you own in the index.